 (c) the rebate for the truss rod adjusting bolt which is 1/4″ too close to the fretboard end and is not deep enough to accommodate a 10 mm diameter M5 sleeve nut.

 I will also take the opportunity to re-evaluate the volute bump and extent to which is protrudes into the headstock lozenge shape.
 I knew what I wanted to achieve originally, but I was never satisfied with these aspects.
-However, they represented the best I could achieve with beginner level CAD skills four years ago.
+However, they represented the best I could achieve in 2016 with beginner level CAD skills.

 On the fretboard, there are several different approaches I want to evaluate.
 Originally, I conceived a plan to part-finish it on the CNC machine bed using a densely black, penetrating wood dye which would help guard against sand-through revealing bare wood but abandoned this in favour of aerosol paint which in retrospect was not the optimal strategy.
 I will test this and also apply some medium viscosity cyanoacrylate superglue layers, flat these back and polish before running the fret-slotting toolpath before finally removing the fretboard from the machine bed.
 This should avoid significant lacquer chip-out issues.
 I will also modify my fret-slotting toolpath to leave 1/16″ uncut wood at each edge to allow for blind fretting which should also yield a neater appearance.